-We need a milestone in defining what it means to take young people and youth policies seriously in the twenty-first century.
+We needed a milestone in defining what it means to take youth policies forward in the twenty-first century.

 In 2014, of 198 countries, 122 countries (62%) have a national youth policy, up from 99 (50%) in the previous year.
 These numbers show that governments are increasingly aware of the need for legal and policy frameworks that respond adequately to young peoples’ needs, aspirations and demands.

 Despite these advances, however, a number of challenges affect both the efficiency and inclusiveness of youth policies, from fragmented responsibilities and challenged structures to the lack of reliable knowledge and the absence of appropriate resources.
 Read more about the policy context of the Forum.

 We collectively developed guiding principles for integrated youth policy development.

 Against this backdrop, the Global Forum has built a common understanding of the needs for and rationales of systemic and cross-sectoral approaches to youth policy, and develop guiding principles for integrated youth policy development.

 By renewing the commitment to public policies on youth issues, the Forum was a milestone in defining what it means to take young people and youth policies seriously in the twenty-first century.
 Read more about the aims and objectives of the Forum.

 We hosted a truly international event, for and by key youth policy stakeholders.

 The Global Forum on Youth Policies was convened by the United Nations Secretary-General’s Envoy on Youth together with UNDP, UNESCO, the Council of Europe and the host country.
 The team of youthpolicy.org supported the Global Forum.